mongodb-developer/AtlasForms/README.md

 ## Installation

-Change xxxab to your own appid throught this repo and import.
+Change fiewc to your own appid throught this repo and import.
+If required edit data_sources/mongodb-atlas/config.json to point at your cluster

 ## Known BUGS to fix
 - Needs a Delete Button
 - Need to verify field contents in AF_Doctypes
-- Offer sensible message if appid not set.
+- Offer sensible message if appid not set

-## Code Overview

-## Decision Log

-_Here we note anything we made an explicit decision about in the design and why_

-30/9/2022 - Initial version is only supporting two levels of depth, so arrays and objects only at the top level or objects in a top level array.
-It is hard to render lower nicely in a basic GUI and also just not a nice schema.
-Objects might get extended one more level though.

-## Coding Standards

-  - All Server Side non private functions return ok(boolean) and message(string) which should be an end user appropriate message.
-  - variuable and function nameing are camelCase
-  - Things that can fail are wrapped in try catch
-  - ES6 syntax wherever possible
+## Improvements we could implelent

+- Error Handling review, Refactor, lint,tidy code

-  - Multiline comments should be in a single multiline-comment
+- All Strings in a consts class, inc errors and fieldnames

-  - Use TODO: for things we need to get back to
+- Find a wat to Lint the JS for
+  - use await not then
+  - non ES6 style?
+  - camel case
+  - use of global vars
+  - unchecked returns
+  - All Strings in a consts class, inc errors and fieldnames client and server.

+- Hide buttons
+  - If a user doesn't have the permissions to do something, hide the buttons related to that, eg. no write permissions should mean edit  and create are hidden

+- Delete
+ - Users with the correct permissions should have the ability to delete a document

+- Mobile Layout CSS/swipes (Lots of this bootstrap gives us)

+- Listview
+  - Choose Columns from Cient

+- FormView
+    - Formview rememeber personal layout changes
+    - Controls
+      - boolean support (button/box)
+      - Constraints & Validation
+        - On submit and on Change (Download JS to client??)
+    - Date Only Chooser
     -

-## Questions
-  - What shoudl _id look like, I like the idea of sequences and a fixed format TBH, if we are linking this matters maybe.
-  - How Best oto handle date fields, are date pickers good
-  - How do we *best* handle date not datetime?
-  - Will we add support for Range queries?
-If so how >5 in a text box
-  - How *critical* are dropdown picklists - Very!
+- Printing (Stylesheet)
+- Charts?
+- Acessability
+- Add Links (Does this need done)

-## Work in Progress / TODO / Ideas
+## Work in Progress / Completed

 - Listview
   - ~~Resize Column~~